marcel303/bullet3-framework/README.md

 generate.bat bullet3*
 ```

 Note that the wildcard `*` means we will generate all of the libraries and apps with a name starting with `bullet3`.
+This includes the bullet3 library, as well as some extension libraries and the Example Browser app ported over to Framework.

-The project file generator should open Finder on macos, with `Project.xcodeproj` focused, or Explorer on Windows, with `Project.sln` focused.
+The project file generator should open Finder on macOS, with `Project.xcodeproj` focused, or Explorer on Windows, with `Project.sln` focused.

 Open the generated project file in your favourite ide.
-To run Bullet's example browser, select the 'bullet3-ExampleBrowser-Framework' target and build and run it.
+To run Bullet's example browser, select the 'bullet3-exampleBrowser-framework' target and build and run it.

 ## Using bullet3-framework within your own projects
-To use bullet3-framework within your own apps, you will need to,
+To use `bullet3-framework` within your own apps, you will need to,

 - Create a folder and a `chibi.txt` file for your app(s),
 - Add your chibi file to the chibi root,